Shock-OS/Simple-USB-Flasher/README.md

 ## Disclaimer

 This program has rigorous built-in safeguards to prevent flashing the computer's internal hard drive.
 It also displays a warning before flashing/erasing a device with an option to cancel.
-However, this program comes with <b>ABSOLUTELY NO WARRANTY</b>, and I am not responsible for unwanted data loss.
+However, this program comes with <b>ABSOLUTELY NO WARRANTY</b>, and I am not responsible for unintended data loss.
 The program is designed to only identify anything mounted under `/media` or `/mnt` as a removable storage device.
 If you have any internal/external drives with important data mounted in these locations, the program may recognize them as a USB stick, so be careful not to select them. <b>YOU HAVE BEEN WARNED!</b>

 ## Installation